Tell A Story

 q sounds much like an English "k", but from the back of the throat.
 The q does not include the "w" sound as in English words that begin with "qu".
 Even when q is followed by u, the two sounds do not blend.
 The Klingon word qul ("fire") sounds like the English word "cool", but with a stronger "c" sound.
 This is a different letter than Q explained later.

-r is not usually said at the roof of the mouth like an American English "r", but with the tip of the tongue behind the teeth like a Spanish "r".
+r is not usually said at the roof of the mouth like an American English "r", but with the tip of the tongue behind the teeth like the "r" in Spanish and some other languages.

 S is similarly said with the tip of the tongue further back in the high roof of the mouth.
-It winds up sounding a bit like an English "sh", but should never be said like an "sh".
+It winds up sounding a bit like an English "sh", but should never be said like an "sh" (which is made by raising the middle of the tongue to the roof of the mouth).
 The S is also capitalized to help us remember the difference.

 Adjectives